 The main reason for this is that you won’t be consuming the kinds of foods that lead to weight gain, such as processed foods (even if they are vegan!).

-A banana island is also a tool to help you transition to a much healthier diet, such as a fruit-based raw or high raw vega plan.
+A banana island is also a tool to help you transition to a much healthier diet that’s vegan and loaded with raw fruits and veggies.

 If you want to create a beautiful body and stay lean long term, the secret is a whole-food, plant-based diet, including other lifestyle factors, such as exercise, sleep, stress management, etc.